Split, Croatia: Water sports

-Swimming also has a long tradition in Split, with Đurđica Bjedov (1968 Olympic gold medal and Olympic record in the 100 m breaststroke), Duje Draganja and Vanja Rogulj as the city's top swimmers.
-As a member of the ASK Split athletics club, the champion Blanka Vlašić also originates from the city.
-The biggest sports events to be held in Split were the 1979 Mediterranean Games, and the 1990 European Athletics Championships.
-Members of the local rowing club HVK Gusar won numerous Olympic and World Championship medals.
+Picigin

 Picigin is a traditional local sport (originating in 1908), played on the sandy Bačvice beach.
 It is played in very shallow water (just ankle-deep) with a small ball.
 Picigin is played by five players.
 The ball is the peeled tennis ball.
 There is a tradition of playing picigin in Split on New Year's Day, regardless of the weather conditions, in spite of the sea temperature rarely exceeding 15 °C.

+Swimming

+Swimming also has a long tradition in Split, with Đurđica Bjedov (1968 Olympic gold medal and Olympic record in the 100 m breaststroke), Duje Draganja (2004 Olympic silver medal) and Vanja Rogulj as the city's top swimmers.

+Rowing

+Members of the local rowing club HVK Gusar won numerous Olympic and World Championship medals.

+Water Polo

 Split used to be the home to three top-level water polo clubs, the winners of many domestic and international titles: Jadran (twice LEN Champions League winner), Mornar (LEN Cup Winners' Cup winner) and now defunct POŠK (one LEN Champions League, one LEN Super Cup and two times LEN Cup Winners' Cup winner).
 Many players from Split have participated at the Olympic Games, World, and European Championships, both for Croatia and Yugoslavia, having won several medals.
 Several water polo players from Split have been considered the best in the world during their careers: Ratko Rudić, Damir Polić, Milivoj Bebić, and Deni Lušić.

+Athletics

+As a member of the ASK Split athletics club, the champion high jumper Blanka Vlašić also originates from the city.
+Famous members of the ASK are/were sprinters Josip Alebić and Ðani Kovač, shot putter Filip Mihaljević, discus thrower Marija Tolj and high jumper Biljana Petrović.

+Stadium Poljud was host of the 2010 IAAF Continental Cup.